oracle/terraform-provider-oci/website/docs/d/management_agent_management_agents.html.markdown

 * `state` - The current state of managementAgent
 * `time_created` - The time the Management Agent was created.
 An RFC3339 formatted datetime string
 * `time_last_heartbeat` - The time the Management Agent has last recorded its health status in telemetry.
 This value will be null if the agent has not recorded its health status in last 7 days.
 An RFC3339 formatted datetime string
-* `time_updated` - The time the Management Agent was updated.
+* `time_updated` - The time the Management Agent was last updated.
 An RFC3339 formatted datetime string
 * `version` - Management Agent Version